TeachersFirst's Game-Based Learning Resources

 Close Link

-SplashLearn is a game-based math curriculum for students in grades K-5.
-As students play games, SplashLearn adapts the learning path to fit individual student responses and interactions within the elementary math curriculum.
+SplashLearn is a game-based math and ELA curriculum for students in grades pre-K-5.
+In addition, SplashLearn offers several general knowledge Games, Playsheets, Decodable Books, and Bedtime Stories that incorporate science, social studies, and the arts.
+SplashLearn adapts the learning paths as students play games to fit individual student responses and interactions within the elementary curriculum.
 Use the teacher dashboard to manage classes and add students.
 Other features allow educators to assign material to individual students, add required assessments, and enable home access using parents' email addresses.
-The site's themes and rewards motivate student learning, students earn coins to use toward the purchase of virtual pets.
+The site's themes and rewards motivate student learning; students earn coins to purchase virtual pets.
 Note: This tool is now free for teachers for the premium version and complete access to all its features (no cost).

 In the Classroom